 Data ingestion is a key component of big data architectures.
-While storing all your data on unstructured object storage such as Amazon S3 might seem simple enough, there are many pitfalls you want to avoid if you want to prevent your data lake from becoming a data swamp.
+While storing all your data on unstructured object storage such as Amazon S3 might seem simple enough, there are many potential pitfalls you’ll want to avoid if you want to prevent your data lake from becoming a data swamp.
 The way your data is ingested can dramatically impact the performance and usefulness of your data lake.

 In this article we’ll look at 7 best practices for big data ingestion – from strategic principles down to the more tactical (and technical) issues that you should be aware of when building your ingest pipelines.